The Smithy Lane Stompers

 Mal Davies, 'Bongo' was a drummer until his dog ate his drums and Spanish and flying and archeology and hiking went full time

-Mel Scott, was a respectable musician who was immersed with his tutor in a prestigious accordion club
+Mel Scott, was a proper musician who was immersed with his tutor in a prestigious accordion club.

-Jim Trueman, 'Super Sax', was also his own man and a formal student of music at Liverpool
+Jim Trueman, 'Super Sax', was also his own man and a formal student of music at Liverpool.
+We exchange erudite emails on the music we loved and we will never forget his kazoo solo delivered with such flair and enthusiasm in the 'rehearsal room at The Meister.

-Geoff Lewis was already schooled and experienced and already spent too much time with music
+Geoff Lewis was already schooled and experienced but already spent too much time with music

 Roy Miles liked Dixie but preferred his choir and orchestra up the Wirral